-A similar issue can occur when shooting both RAW and JPEG – some cameras will only let you shoot large JPEGs when you’re also shooting RAW.
+Also, a similar issue can occur when shooting both RAW and JPEG – some cameras only let you shoot large JPEGs when also shooting RAW.

 Shooting JPEG only will always give you the flexibility of the full range of resolutions available on the camera.

 8. You may need to use JPEG anyway

 Some popular video editing software doesn’t support a sequence of RAW photos.

 So, even if you shoot RAW images, so you will need to convert them to JPEG if you want to them import them as a photo sequence into Adobe After Effects or Premier Pro.

 PART 2: Why shoot RAW for construction time lapse?

 Shooting RAW images does bring a number of benefits you may want to consider.

 In recent years, things have changed which may have made a RAW workflow worth it for a long-term timelapse.